Illinois Hemp License Application Process

 How to get a hemp growing license in Illinois?

-If your canna-business needs help with their Industrial Hemp License, please call our cannabis lawyers.
+If your canna business needs help with its Industrial Hemp License, please call our cannabis lawyers.

 Illinois’ Industrial Hemp Act requires a license for either cultivation (growing) the hemp, or processing (manufacturing) the hemp.